Hayscastle: Amenities and events

 The village has a History and Environment Society, Women's Institute, Neighbourhood Watch and Young Farmers' Club.
-The Cross Inn stands in the centre of the village and had been run for 160 years by the same family.
-It was announced in July 2023 that the inn, which had been on the market for two years, had attracted a community grant of £200,000 from the UK government.
+The Y Cross inn stands in the centre of the village and had been run for 160 years by the same family.
+It was announced in July 2023 that the inn, which had been on the market for two years, had attracted a community grant of £200,000 from the UK government to allow it to be bought by the community.

 Since 1954, the Hayscastle Show, an horticultural show, has been held each August.
 In 1969, a separate committee was formed to organise pony classes which are now also a feature of the show.